What is an App?¶

 App Development Timeline¶

-You would normally follow following steps to develop and register your App on Brainlife.
+You would normally follow these steps to develop and register your App on Brainlife.

 - Develop an algorithm that runs on your laptop or local cluster with your test datasets.